leCrypt/leCrypt-web-extension/README.md

 # leCrypt
 leCrypt is a decentralised password manager which is cross-platform, free and secure.
-It connects to your choice of cloud storage service account to allow syncing of your logins and notes with multiple devices.
+It uses your own LAN devices to sync.

 ## Table of Contents
 - [Demo](#demo)